Carlos1Costa/gameboy-examples/README.md

     Mute / Unmute           Alt + M
     Toggle audio channel    Alt + (1 - 4)
     Break Debugger          Ctrl + C

+## Building assets

+Some of the examples have assets (tilesets, tilemaps, sprites,...).
+If you changes the images, you will have to rebuild assets.
+You will first need to install [img2gb](https://github.com/flozz/img2gb), wich is a tool to Convert Images to GameBoy Tileset and Tilemap.
+The installation can be done with the following command:

+    sudo pip install img2gb

+Then, just run the following command (from the example directory):

+    make assets

 # License